Features

 cellDuration: 30,

 The visible range is defined using startDate and days properties.
-We will display the current month.
+We will display the current month (see also the date navigation options).

 days: DayPilot.Date.today().daysInMonth(),